 Numb fingers after chemotherapy

-It’s possible that your difficulty in doing up buttons is due to the treatment you are having for lung cancer.
 Some chemotherapy drugs can damage the nerves, most commonly in your hands and feet.
 This can mean that feeling or sensation changes, and you have less control over fine movements of your hands.
-So doing things like fastening buttons can be difficult.
+So fiddly things like doing up buttons can be difficult.

 Doctors call this type of nerve damage peripheral neuropathy.
 Peripheral nerves send messages to and from the brain and spinal cord (the central nervous system) to the rest of the body.
 Neuro means nerves and pathy means abnormal.